Performing Cardio in the Morning

 The “Fat Burning” zone simply does not exist, doing cardio will raise your metabolism and burn more calories thus, creating a greater calorie deficit that will result in both “weight / fat” loss depending on your diet and training.
 Different types of cardio may raise metabolism rate higher and create a greater deficit but the important key point to take note of is to never do any strenuous exercise with an empty stomach.

-Any type of good cardio requires quite a bit of Anaerobic Metabolism ( Glycolysis to produce ATP ).
-If there is not enough ample glycogen in the cell or Carbohydrates in the blood stream, the body will oxidize Amino Acids and turn them into Carbohydrates for energy.
+Any type of good cardio requires quite a bit of Anaerobic Metabolism (Glycolysis to produce ATP).
+If there is not enough ample glycogen in the cell or Carbohydrates in the bloodstream, the body will oxidize Amino Acids and turn them into Carbohydrates for energy.

 This means your body will break down your muscles for energy as it has no other energy sources left.

-The average human sleeps for 6 to 8 hours, since your metabolism ( BMR ) is constantly burning calories even when you’re asleep, your body is on the verge of burning your muscles for energy sources as you’ve not eaten anything for 6-8 hours and it has no energy sources left.
+The average human sleeps for 6 to 8 hours since your metabolism (BMR) is constantly burning calories even when you’re asleep, your body is on the verge of burning your muscles for energy sources as you’ve not eaten anything for 6-8 hours and it has no energy sources left.